-Notes: Even though this coin is white the United States mint did not issue the proofs in silver.
+Notes: Even though this coin is silver in color the United States mint did not issue the proofs in silver.
 The only Silver Jefferson Nickels ever issued were the wartime nickels (mid-1942 to 1945).

 How much is a 1975 S Jefferson Nickel Proof worth?

 In Average Circulated (AC) condition it's worth around 15 cents, one in certified mint state (MS+) condition could bring as much as $25 at auction.
 This price does not reference any standard coin grading scale.
 So when we say Average Circulated, we mean in a similar condition to other coins circulated in 1975, and mint state meaning it is certified MS+ by one of the top coin grading companies. *** [?].

 Use the handy-dandy calculator below to find the real value of any jefferson nickel in your collection.

 Overall Specs & Design